DC11011100/Cpp/faceRecognition/README.md

 - [ ] Make desctructors for all classes
 - [ ] Clean up any memory leaks
 - [ ] Re-factor in SVM load capability
 - [ ] Fix issue with false positives.
-SEE compat batch, its possible not formatting the input batch matrix correctly to d      to differentiate the ositive and negative samples.
+    - [ ] Accentuate smaller features by getting more hog windows per sample.
+Experiment with scaling the faces OR decreasing the size of the HOG window.

 # Improvements
 - [ ] Transform colorspace to YCbCr to separate light intensity.
 Only equalize intensity then convert back to RGB for processing